 In early 1962 Xavier worked with Buñuel again in one of the director’s most acclaimed films.
 Starring Silvia Pinal, The Exterminating Angel told the bizarre tale of a dinner party in Franco’s Spain, where the upper-class guests find themselves unable to leave.

 While The Exterminating Angel was in production, Marilyn Monroe was enjoying a short break in Mexico and buying furnishings for her new home in Los Angeles.
-In the second volume of his two-part biography, Icon: The Life, Times and Films of Marilyn Monroe, Gary Vitacco Robles describes her visit to the set, where she was introduced to Buñuel and reunited with Xavier, her Actors Studio friend.
-It’s possible that her friend, the American expatriate Fred Vanderbilt Field, arranged the meeting.
+In the second volume of his two-part biography, Icon: The Life, Times and Films of Marilyn Monroe, Gary Vitacco Robles describes her visit to the set, where she was introduced to Buñuel and reunited with Xavier, her Actors Studio friend – much to the envy of his fellow actors. (“I greeted her, moved, at the Churubusco Studios,” Xavier said.)

 “In a geometric-patterned Pucci sheath, Marilyn next visited an estate home where Spanish director Luis Buñuel was filming El Angel Exterminador … The cast included a baby bear rented from a circus that chases several sheep into the house … Silvia Pinal later said Marilyn arrived ‘impeccably groomed’ and contrasted glaringly with the cast. who were covered in honey and dirt so they appeared unkempt and grimy.
 For 23-year-old actress Jacqueline Andere, Marilyn’s arrival rivalled the entrance of a live bear on the set.
 ‘We saw her come in with a glass of champagne,’ Andere remembered.
 ‘First the bear, and now Marilyn Monroe.
 It was too much for me, at the age I was.’